microsoft/cobalt/infra/modules/providers/azure/app-insights/README.md

 Use of this App Insights module assumes that a resource group has already been created, and that an App Service Plan has already been deployed to it.
 The Cobalt module to deploy an App Service Plan is located [here](infra/modules/providers/azure/service-plan).

+### Usage in a Cobalt Template

-Sample usage of the Service Plan and App Insights modules:
+Sample usage of the Service Plan and App Insights modules together in a Cobalt template:

 ```
 variable "resource_group_name" {